-- 1. The testplan can be spread over any number of TESTPLAN.yaml files. - 2.
-You can have any number of test suites. - 3.
+- For backwards compatibility, any document that does not have a type: top-level field will be treated as a testplan if the file in which it was specified ends in .yaml but not .manifest.yaml - 2.
+The testplan can have any number of test suites. - 3.
 Each test suite can have setup, teardown, and cases sections. - 4.
 The cases section is a list of test cases.
-For each test case, setup is executed before running the test case and teardown is executed after.
+For each test case, setup is executed before running the test case and teardown is executed after. - 5. setup, teardown and each cases [...]. spec is a list of directives and arguments.
+The directives can be any of the following YAML directives:

-- 5. setup, teardown and each cases [...]. spec is a list of directives and arguments.
-The directives can be any of the following YAML directives: - log: print the arguments, printf style. - Substrings of the form { } are interpolated with the corresponding positional arguments specified - Substrings of the form {id:name} are substituted with the value of the manifest tag corresponding to the key name for the sample identified by id.
-This can be useful when debugging your test to make sure that all the tags are as you expect. - id must resolve to a sample ID specified in the manifest file - if name does not match any tag key for the sample id, the substring is substituted with the empty string - if name is not specified, the substring is substituted with a serialized representation of all the tags specified for the sample id - uuid: return a uuid (if called from yaml, assign it to the variable names as an argument) - shell: run in the shell the command specified in the argument - call: call the artifact named in the argument; error if the call fails - call_may_fail: call the artifact named in the argument; do not error even if the call fails - assert_contains: require the output of the last call to contain all of the strings provided (caseinsensitively); abort the test case otherwise - assert_excludes_all (and the previous deprecated form assert_not_contains): require the output of the last call to not contain any of the strings provided (case-insensitively); abort the test case otherwise - assert_contains_any: require the output of the last call to contain at least one of the strings provided (case-insensitively); abort the test case otherwise - assert_excludes_any: require the output of the last call to not contain at least one of the strings provided (case-insensitively); abort the test case otherwise - assert_success: require that the exit code of the last call_may_fail was 0; abort the test case otherwise.
+• log: print the arguments, printf style

+- Substrings of the form { } are interpolated with the corresponding positional arguments specified - Substrings of the form {id:name} are substituted with the value of the manifest tag corresponding to the key name for the sample identified by id.
+This can be useful when debugging your test to make sure that all the tags are as you expect. - id must resolve to a sample ID specified in the manifest file - if name does not match any tag key for the sample id, the substring is substituted with the empty string - if name is not specified, the substring is substituted with a serialized representation of all the tags specified for the sample id - uuid: return a uuid (if called from yaml, assign it to the variable names as an argument) - shell: run in the shell the command specified in the argument - call: call the artifact named in the argument; error if the call fails - call_may_fail: call the artifact named in the argument; do not error even if the call fails - assert_contains: require the output of the last call to contain all of the strings provided (case-insensitively); abort the test case otherwise - assert_excludes_all (and the previous deprecated form assert_not_contains): require the output of the last call to not contain any of the strings provided (case-insensitively); abort the test case otherwise - assert_contains_any: require the output of the last call to contain at least one of the strings provided (case-insensitively); abort the test case otherwise - assert_excludes_any: require the output of the last call to not contain at least one of the strings provided (case-insensitively); abort the test case otherwise - assert_success: require that the exit code of the last call_may_fail was 0; abort the test case otherwise.
 If the preceding call was a just a call, it would have already failed on a non-zero exit code. - assert_failure: require that the exit code of the last call_may_fail or call was NOT 0; abort the test case otherwise.
-Note, though, that if we're executing this after just a call, it must have succeeded so this assertion will fail. - env: assign the value of an environment (identified by variable) variable) variable to a test case variable (given by name) - extract_match: extrack regex matches into local variables - code: execute the argument as a chunk of Python code.
+Note, though, that if we're executing this after just a call, it must have succeeded so this assertion will fail. - env: assign the value of an environment (identified by variable) variable to a test case variable (given by name) - extract_match: extrack regex matches into local variables - code: execute the argument as a chunk of Python code.
 The other directives above are available as Python calls with the names above.
-In addition, the following functions are available inside Python code only: - fail: mark the test as having failed, but continue executing - abort: mark the test as having failed and stop executing - assert_that: if the condition in the first argument is false, abort the test case
+In addition, the following functions are available inside Python code only: - fail: mark the test as having failed, but continue executing